The Junior Klezmer Orchestra

 "Who would ever have thought that kids of this age in this century would be singing (beautifully) in Yiddish...You've done so much to bring the music of our ancestors to today's generations."

-"Our older son has made klezmer music part of his life and now plays with a klezmer orchestra in college, it also facilitated his active participation in Jewish life through AIPAC and American-Israeli organizations, and our younger son is developing strong sense of being Jewish by playing with this orchestra." -Mark and Lena S.
+"Our older son has made klezmer music part of his life and now plays with a klezmer orchestra in college, and our younger son is developing strong sense of being Jewish by playing with this orchestra." -Mark and Lena S.

 “In our families, Jewish traditions were lost for a few generations.
 I still remember my great grandmother speaking Yiddish with my great grandfather and with her kids.
-But unfortunately, neither my parents or me speak Yiddish.
-Last week when I took my grandma to my kids' Klezmer concert, she was overjoyed to see her great-grandchildren singing and dancing to the Yiddish music that she grew up with."
+But unfortunately, neither my parents nor I speak Yiddish.
+Last week when I took my grandma to my kids' Klezmer concert, she was overjoyed to see her great-grandchildren singing and dancing to the Yiddish music that she grew up with." -Lina O.

 Watch the Junior Klezmer Orchestra play at City Winery: